-Martial knacks lack a rational account, and thus they cannot be taught.
+Martial knacks lack a rational account and thus cannot be taught.

-Having outlined these distinctions between martial crafts (‘real’ martial arts) and martial knacks (imitation martial arts), we are now in a good position to examine the question of whether MMA is a martial art.
+Having outlined the distinction between martial crafts (“real” martial arts) and martial knacks (imitation martial arts), we are now in a good position to examine the question of whether MMA is a martial art.

-‘No Holds Barred’ MMA and Martial Arts
+“No Holds Barred” MMA and Martial Arts

 As the story commonly goes, MMA as it is known today got its start when Rorion Gracie came to the United States to teach Gracie Jiu-Jitsu.
-In order to demonstrate the strength of Gracie Jiu-Jitsu and to increase its popularity in the States, Gracie issued the ‘Gracie Challenge’, in which he offered to fight anyone in the USA with a $100,000 prize to the winner.
-The Gracie Challenge was inspired by the Brazilian sport Vale Tudo (Portuguese for ‘anything goes’), which pitted fighters with different styles against each other in matches that had very few rules.
-The Gracie Challenge and Vale Tudo became the inspiration for the UFC when adman Arthur Davie saw an advertisement for the Gracie Challenge and contacted Rorion Gracie about developing a Vale Tudo–style fighting tournament for pay-per-view television.
-Gracie agreed, which led to the first UFC fight in 1993.
+In order to demonstrate the strength of Gracie Jiu-Jitsu and to increase its popularity in the States, Gracie issued the “Gracie Challenge”, inspired by the Brazilian sport Vale Tudo (Portuguese for “anything goes”), which pitted fighters with different styles against each other in matches that had very few rules.
+The Gracie Challenge and Vale Tudo became the inspiration for the UFC when adman Arthur Davie saw an advertisement for the Gracie Challenge and contacted Rorion Gracie about developing a Vale Tudo-style fighting tournament, which led to the first UFC fight in 1993.

 The term MMA was not yet in use when UFC 1 was held, and so the genre of fighting seen in the UFC was referred to by a different name: “no holds barred”.
 This name accurately captures the Vale Tudo spirit that the original UFC fights were attempting to channel: the only rules were no eye gouging, biting, or groin strikes.
 Other than that, the matches were completely unstructured––the first UFC fights had no time limits, no scoring, no uniforms, and no referee stoppage unless the fighter’s corner asked for it.
-The final 10-man (8 competitors, 2 alternates) lineup for UFC 1 was chosen in what would now be considered an unconventional way as well: although Davie and Gracie had sent out letters to martial arts organizations in an attempt to find highly trained fighters, most of the fighters they reached out to declined.
-Davie and Gracie’s picks ended up being a mix of men that they personally knew, men that knew people that they knew, and men that responded to ads placed in martial arts magazines––that is to say, most were not particularly well-known nor had they proven themselves to be elite within their chosen martial art.
+The final lineup for UFC 1 was chosen in what would now be considered an unconventional way as well: although Davie and Gracie had sent out letters to martial arts organizations in an attempt to find highly trained fighters, most of the fighters they reached out to declined.
+Davie and Gracie’s picks ended up being a mix of men that they knew and men that responded to ads placed in martial arts magazines––that is to say, most were not particularly well-known nor had they proven themselves to be elite within their chosen martial art.

-This combination of limited rules and skills made for a brutal first UFC: one fighter had a broken jaw, another ended up in the hospital for an asthma attack, and Savate fighter Gerald Gordeau had the teeth of Sumo wrestler Telia Tuli get stuck in his foot after delivering a kick to the face (he then fought 2 more matches that night with the teeth still stuck in his foot).
-Royce Gracie, Rorion’s brother, ended up easily winning the tournament.

-In spite of (or, most likely, because of) the violence displayed in UFC 1, the show was a commercial success and work on developing UFC 2 quickly began.
+This combination of limited rules and skills made for a violent, but commercially successful first UFC.
 However, several prominent martial artists were critical of these early UFC events, and worried about what the continuing production of UFC fights would mean for martial arts.
 Perhaps the most notable critic was Bill Wallace, a full-contact karate champion who was the commentator for UFC 1.
-After his brief bout as commentator for the UFC, Wallace used his column in Black Belt magazine to criticize the organization.ollowing UFC 3, Wallace wrote:
+Following UFC 3, Wallace wrote: